Latin & Classics

 Latin Prep Book 1 Benefits -

-•The series is endorsed by the ISEB and covers Level 1 of the Latin Common Entrance syllabus – ideal for pupils preparing for Common Entrance and entrance exams at 13+.
+•The series is endorsed by the ISEB and covers Level 1 of the Latin Common Entrance syllabus – ideal for pupils preparing for entrance and/or scholarship exams at 13+.

 •Verbs, grammar, declensions and pronunciation are covered throughout to ensure pupils become skilled and confident users of Latin, including the all-important ability to translate from English into Latin (an area that many core texts shy away from!).

 Pupils learn how to analyse the construction of basic Latin and English sentences.
 They learn how the English language has developed out of Latin.
 Latin grammar is introduced with reference to English grammar, allowing pupils to draw links and contrasts between the two.
 Pupils play games that help them to recognise the difference between subjects and objects and to familiarise themselves with the order of words in a Latin sentence.
 This cements their knowledge of English grammar.

 Similarly, when learning Latin vocabulary, pupils are encouraged to think of English words they know that have clearly derived from Latin words (for example, ‘dormitory’ coming from ‘dormit – he sleeps’ is a favourite among the boarders!)